-Symmetry restoration requires the application of a symmetry operation (rotation, translation, etc) to an intrinsic wave function.
-Often, the single-particle basis used to characterize the intrinsic states is not closed under the symmetry operation and the ``rotated" basis do not span the same subspace of the Hilbert space as the original basis.
-In the case of spatial rotations, this happens when a spherical harmonic oscillator basis does not contain all possible states in a major shell, or when oscillator lengths along different spatial direction are not the same, or when a Cartesian mesh is used in space representation.
-This is reason that most of the applications to-date are using spherical harmonic oscillator bases with sufficiently large numbers of complete major shells.
-This strategy increases the computational cost, and becomes impractical in some situations like fission, where the large variety of shapes involved would require a huge rotationally invariant bases.
-In addition, the strategy is not universal, as it cannot be applied, e.g., to the case of spatial translations as required in the restoration of translational and/or Galilean invariance \cite{(Sch91b),Rod04a,Rod04b}.
-To understand it, let us consider a simple model in one dimension where the basis contains just one single state $\varphi_{0}(x)= e^{-x^{2}}$ corresponding to the harmonic oscillator ground state with oscillator length of one Fermi.
+Symmetry restoration requires to consider the action of a symmetry operation (rotation, translation, etc) on an intrinsic symmetry violating wave function.
+Often, the single-particle basis used for the intrinsic state is not closed under the action of the symmetry operator and the ``rotated" basis does not span the same subspace of the Hilbert space as the original basis.
+In the rotational case, this happens, for instance, when the oscillator lengths along different spatial direction are not the same, or when a Cartesian mesh is used in coordinate representation \citeasnoun{(Bay84a)}.
+In this situation, the standard formalism to compute overlaps between rotated HFB states is not valid and has to be generalized -- see below.
+A common alternative in the applications of angular-momentum projection is to use spherical harmonic oscillator bases with a sufficiently large number of complete major shells.
+This strategy increases the computational cost, and becomes impractical in some situations like fission, where the large variety of shapes involved in the dynamics would require a huge rotationally invariant basis.
+In addition, it cannot be applied, e.g., to the case of spatial translations as required in the restoration of translational and/or Galilean invariance \cite{(Sch91b),Rod04a,Rod04b}.
+To understand the reason, let us consider a simple model in one dimension where the basis contains just one single Gaussian state $\varphi_{0}(x)= e^{-x^{2}}$.
 After translation $\varphi_{0}(x)\rightarrow \varphi_{0}(x-x_{0})=e^{x_{0}^{2}}e^{-x^{2}} \sum_{k=0,\infty} \frac{(-2xx_{0})^{k}}{k!}$ an infinite number of Gaussian wave functions $e^{-x^{2}}x^{k}$ is required to reconstruct the translated wave function.
 The situation does not improve if another basis, like Woods-Saxon or a discrete mesh in space \cite{(Bay84a)}, is used.